Shall We Dance? (2004 film): Plot

 John is partnered with Bobbie for the competition, although his friend Link steps in to do the Latin dances.
-Link and Bobbie do well in the Latin dances, and while John and Bobbie's waltz goes well, John sees his wife and daughter in the crowd during the quickstep, and is distracted by trying to find them.
-He and Bobbie fall and are disqualified, and John and Beverly argue in the parking garage.
-John quits dancing, to everyone's dismay.
+Link and Bobbie do well in the Latin dances, and while John and Bobbie's waltz goes well, John hears his wife and daughter in the crowd during the quickstep, and is distracted by trying to find them.
+He and Bobbie fall and are disqualified, and he and Beverly argue in the parking garage.
+He then quits dancing, much to everyone's dismay.

 Paulina, having been inspired by John to take up competing again, is leaving to go to Europe, and is having a going-away party at the dance studio.
 She sends John an invitation, but he is not convinced to go until his wife leaves out a pair of dancing shoes that she bought him.
 He goes and meets Beverly at work, convinces her that while he loves dancing, he still loves her just as much, and he teaches her to dance.
 They go to the party, and John and Paulina have one last dance before she leaves.

 The end scene shows everyone afterwards: Link and Bobbie are now together; Chic, who was actually gay, dances at a club with his partner; Miss Mitzi finds a new partner, and they are happy together; John and Beverly are happier than before and dance in the kitchen; Vern, newly married to his fiancée, dances with her at their wedding; the private investigator that Beverly hired, Devine, starts up dance lessons; and Paulina, with a new partner, competes at the Blackpool Dance Festival, the competition that she had lost the year before.